 Part-time employees will enjoy the same terms and conditions applied on a pro rata basis as full-time staff.
 Part-time staff will have access to training as required by their role.
 They will have the same access to promotion as full-time staff.

-FSP is generally free to decide whether to accept instructions from any particular client.
+FSP is mainly free to decide whether to accept instructions from any particular client.
 However, no client will be refused our assistance on the grounds of his/her Protected Characteristics.

 Barristers and experts will be instructed on the basis of their experience, skills, and cost.
 FSP will not choose to or decline to instruct any barrister or expert on the basis of his/her Protected Characteristics.
 If a client requests that a barrister be chosen on any of the above grounds, the fee earner with conduct of the case or the Relationship Manager (as appropriate) will explain that this is not possible (unless a lawful exemption/positive action applies) and will ensure that non-discriminatory instructions are obtained from the client.